xapp-project/libadapta/doc/migrating-libhandy-1-4-to-libadapta.md

 ## Stop Using `HdyKeypad`

-`HdyKeypad` has been removed from Libadwaita.
+`HdyKeypad` has been removed from Libadapta.
 Applications that had used it can copy it in tree instead.

 ## Stop Using Named WM Colors

 The following named colors have been removed from the stylesheet in
-Libadwaita:
+Libadapta:

 * <code>&#64;content_view_bg</code>
 * <code>&#64;text_view_bg</code>